umn team photo

-University of Minnesota is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+University of Minnesota is one of seventeen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Antoinette Moran, MD, the TrialNet team at University of Minnesota is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team